 - Balsamic glaze - (optional)

-- Top with rocket lettuce and balsamic glaze if using.
+- Top with Rocket (arugula) and Balsamic glaze if using.

 - Add pesto in between the tomatoes before putting the second lot of cheese on.

 - We have used ready made puff pastry to save some time, however you could make your own if you wanted to.

 - It's important to leave a boarder around the topping, as it puffs up around the tomatoes and cheese.

 - Brush the boarder with an egg wash if you want it to get extra crispy.